eniodev/datwayskrt/README.md

-## Hi Ther 😜 This is where you can find what I have been creating ✨
+## Hi There 😜 This is where you can find what I have been creating ✨
 <div align="center">
   <a href="https://github.com/datwayskrt">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=datwayskrt&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>